-This is a chronic condition that becomes worse with the passage of time.
+It is a chronic condition that becomes worse over time.
 However, it is normal to see your symptoms improve briefly and also to experience spells where symptoms become worse.
-PsA can affect joints on one or both sides of your body and its symptoms, which are similar to those associated with rheumatoid arthritis, include:
+PsA can affect joints on one or both sides of your body.
+Its symptoms, which are similar to those associated with rheumatoid arthritis, include:

-- Extremely painful swelling of the fingers and toes.
-You could also develop deformities in your hands and feet before you have major symptoms.
+- Excruciating swelling of the fingers and toes.
+You could also develop deformities in your hands and feet before you have significant symptoms.

 - A lower back condition called spondylitis, which inflames the joints between the vertebrae of the spine.

 - Pain at the points where the ligaments and tendons attach to your bones.
-This pain is especially common at the back of the heel and sole of the foot.
+This pain is especially prevalent at the back of the heel and sole.

-PsA is a progressive condition, which means early diagnosis and treatment is crucial to decrease the risk of irreversible joint damage.
-When the condition is caught relatively early, physicians can use medication to treat the arthritis.
+PsA is a progressive condition.
+This means early diagnosis and treatment is crucial to decrease the risk of irreversible joint damage.
+When physicians catch the illness relatively early, they can use medication to treat arthritis.

 Diagnosis, Outlook, and Traditional Treatments

-PsA is caused by your own body’s immune system attacking its healthy cells and tissue.
-Resulting inflammation of the joints and excessive production of skin cells follow.
-While scientists are not sure what causes the immune system to behave in this manner, it seems as if environmental and genetic factors play a significant role.
+PsA happens when your body’s immune system attacks its healthy cells and tissue.
+Inflammation of the joints and excessive production of skin cells follow.
+Scientists are not sure what causes the immune system to behave in this manner.
+However, it seems as if environmental and genetic factors play a significant role.

 A large proportion of people with PsA have a family history of the condition or psoriasis.
-It has been found that certain genetic markers are also associated with the disease.
+Specific genetic markers are also associated with the disease.
 In some cases, a viral or bacterial infection can trigger PsA in people with a family history of the condition.
 Risk factors include:

 - Age: Psoriatic Arthritis is most common in people aged 30 – 50.

-- Family History: You are at greater risk if a parent or sibling has the disease.
+- Family History: You are at higher risk if a parent or sibling has the disease.